petr-hajek/angular-assignment/README.md

 - There's a drag and drop of the tiles
 - There are some animations using Material library (eg. modal loading, button ripple effects, etc.)
 - There's a loading state when updating settings
+- The dialog should usable on all screen sizes (but could be improved)

 ## Possible improvements